millerms/RecoveryDharmaBVT/_pages/addiction.md

 <details class="accordion reveal reveal--up">
   <summary>A Neuroscience Lens: Dopamine and Survival Learning</summary>
   <div class="accordion__content" markdown="1">
   The midbrain reward system (ventral tegmental area → nucleus accumbens) uses dopamine as a teaching signal, tagging experiences that should be repeated for survival.
 In addiction, this survival learning goes awry, like a compass pointing to the wrong north, because substances and certain behaviors produce fast, large dopamine surges stronger than most natural rewards.
-The brain mistakenly treats these as urgent survival priorities.
+The brain mistakenly treats these as urgent survival priorities <span class="citation">[<a href="#ref-4">4</a>, <a href="#ref-1">1</a>, <a href="#ref-2">2</a>]</span>.

   Over time:
   - Environmental cues become powerful “wanting” triggers (incentive salience), even when the behavior no longer brings pleasure.
   - Stress systems become sensitized, lowering baseline mood and increasing discomfort (*allostatic load*).
   - Prefrontal control areas responsible for planning and self-regulation weaken under chronic stress and sleep loss.

-  This is not a disease or defect, but accelerated survival learning on maladaptive targets.
-The brain’s remarkable plasticity means new learning, supportive environments, and care can rewire these circuits toward healing.
+  Modern research further frames addiction as accelerated learning of maladaptive survival loops, emphasizing the role of neuroplasticity and contextual vulnerability in shaping these persistent patterns <span class="citation">[<a href="#ref-5">5</a>]</span>.
+While many frameworks exist to understand addiction, including the disease model, this understanding highlights the brain’s remarkable capacity for new learning, supportive environments, and care to rewire these circuits toward healing <span class="citation">[<a href="#ref-3">3</a>]</span>.
   </div>
 </details>